Guided Meditation for Early Pregnancy (Week 5)

 I can hold both the fear and the hope.

 If you're navigating the intensity of early pregnancy, you might also find our guides on pregnancy anxiety and coping strategies and breathing exercises during pregnancy helpful.
-And if you'd like a daily meditation practice that adapts to your exact week and how you're feeling, explore the My Maternal Mind app.
+And if you'd like a daily meditation practice that adapts to your exact week and how you're feeling, see the week-by-week pregnancy app.

 Stay in the loop